-- Inconsistent representation of missing values looks for varying representations of missing data (NA, NULL, blank fields, for example).
+- Inconsistent representation of missing values looks for varying representations of missing data (for example, NA, NULL, or blank fields).
 A column that contains both null values and empty values suggests that there is no standardized way to represent missing values.

 - Format violations identify values that match a format that has been specified as invalid for a particular column in an analysis.

-You can also ignore any of the dimensions.
-As a result, the dimension’s violations will not affect the quality analysis score.
-To ignore a dimension, go into the Edit mode by clicking on Edit, then toggle the Ignore button against the dimension.
-Click on Done (which is shown in place of the Edit button) to save the changes, then Analyze data quality again to view the change in the quality score.
+You also can ignore any of the dimensions.
+As a result, the dimension’s violations do not affect the quality analysis score.
+To ignore a dimension, go into the Edit mode by clicking Edit, then toggle the Ignore button next to the dimension.
+Click Done (which is shown in place of the Edit button) to save the changes, then Analyze data quality again to view the change in the quality score.

 Step 4.
 Add rules

-You can also make use of rules to ensure that your data is of high quality.
+You can use rules to ensure that your data is of high quality.
 These include: